From the Mars Hotel: Release

 The album's cover art was created by Kelley/Mouse, who had previously created artwork for the band's American Beauty, Grateful Dead, and Europe '72 albums.
 The front depicts an actual San Francisco building, juxtaposed in an extraterrestrial landscape.
 The real Mars Hotel was a derelict flophouse, at 192 Fourth Street, that had been the temporary residence of Jack Kerouac and was previously used as a location in David Bowie's promotional film for "The Jean Genie".
 It was demolished during the Yerba Buena redevelopment – footage of which is seen in The Grateful Dead Movie – and is now the site of the Moscone West Exhibition Hall.
 In competing against existing distribution channels, albums on the Grateful Dead label became subject to counterfeiting.
 In response, and to help consumers recognize higher-quality, official pressings, the word "authentic" was embossed in a vertical column on the left margin of the cover.

 Flipped image of From the Mars Hotel album cover, showing "Ugly Rumors" text.

-The working title for the album was "Ugly Roomers".
+The working title for the album was Ugly Roomers.
 Kreutzmann said it was "a self-deprecating dig at ourselves, but we changed it to 'rumors' out of respect to the boarders at the hotel."
-After another title change to From the Mars Hotel, the punning spelling "Ugly Rumors" was retained in stylized Aztecan text on the front cover, as rotated mirror writing.
+After another title change to From the Mars Hotel, the Ugly Rumors title was retained in stylized, vertically mirrored text.

 The rear cover depicts the band as the "ugly roomers", in the guise of cartoon characters lounging in a room in outer space, watching television.
 Lesh wears a pharaonic nemes, Garcia a space helmet and Kreutzmann a galea.
 Weir is a space-clown marked with a "Z".
 Keyboardist Keith Godchaux bears a halo of lightning bolts and backing vocalist Donna Godchaux, who had recently become a mother, is depicted as a Madonna.
 The image was created from a group photograph taken in the lounge of the Cadillac Hotel in the Tenderloin district.